 A lot of stones can be dyed or enhanced with stronger colors.
 Lately we’ve seen many common stones with intense colors added to them.
 Stones this intense should almost always be labeled as “dyed” or “enhanced”.

 We try to accurately label enhanced and dyed stones.
-From our catalog:
+From our old printed catalog:

 Some stones are simply dyed, which is not always colorfast.
 One way to avoid getting caught with stones that “run” when they are worn, is to look at the cord or plastic line the beads are strung on.
 If the cord is stained with blotches the same color as the beads, then beware.
 We avoid stones that look like they will “run”, so our altered beads are generally enhanced with various trade secrets such as the centuries-old methods for coloring black onyx and carnelian, or dyes that only come off when exposed to acetone or acid.